formosa/maggie/readme.md

 - **Implementation**: Uses the Kokoro TTS engine, an open-weight TTS model with 82 million parameters
 - **Optimization Techniques**:
   - Audio caching system for frequently used phrases
+  - CUDA acceleration for RTX 3080 (when available)
+  - Low-latency audio playback with optimized buffer sizes
 - **Voice Models**:
   - Default: af_heart
   - Configurable with different voice models